 Software Tester: Testers attempt to remove bugs by working out all aspects and options within which an application or a system may be used.
 They test content, macros, options, forms, accessibility and much more.
 They provide the results to software, application or web developers depending on the product being tested to ensure the fixes are put in place.
 Software testers can be engaged from the beginning and throughout the software development project to keep testing.
 ISTQB training course is the standard software testing certification for people looking to start a career in software testing.

-There are several junior software testing roles which can assist fresh graduates, career changers and migrants who wish to kick start a career in IT.
+There are several junior software testing roles that can assist fresh graduates, career changers and migrants who wish to kick start a career in IT.
 These jobs are often advertised as junior application tester, QA tester, junior software tester, test analyst, junior test engineer, quality engineer and others.

 The average salary for entry-level software testing roles starts from $51,000.